 During monitoring events, overall algal habitat conditions will be evaluated visually (these observations are supported by microscopic examination of samples) at a reach-like scale (conditions and access allowing) to assess for conditions that may indicate a potential for cyanobacterial harmful algal blooms (cyanoHABs) to occur in the water column and/or in floating or shoreline algal mats.
+Locations where conditions have supported development of cyanoHABs in previous sampling years will be specifically monitored for cover and composition changes as they develop.
 Findings will be coordinated with NCRWQCB staff on a bi-weekly basis.
 Photographs will be taken at the transects to document site conditions during each sampling event in each major algal habitat area (including underwater photographs of the condition of periphyton and floating mats of reproductive benthic algae).